Birding in Tanzania

 What to Expect When Birding on Safari in Tanzania

 There are over 1100 species of birds that can be found in Tanzania.
 I’m pretty sure you won’t be able to remember all of them!
-You can find a full list here, of all the birds you could see in Tanzania.
+You can find a full list here, of all the birds you could see in this n this Tanzania bird species guide.

 You can get a free safari bird list that I have put together of some of the species you might see while on safari in Tanzania.

 During my visit to Tanzania, I was able to see 120 species of birds, which for me was wonderful as my trip was not only to see wildlife but birds as well.
-Below I will provide a brief description of each area as well as provide some of the species I saw while on safari.
+Below I will provide a brief description of the best birdwatching spots in Tanzania as well as provide some of the species I saw while on safari.

 Silverbird